mighty-mdy-geo/Who-is-Who-in-Myanmar/README.md

 ** ** The part of documentation is to show how our app had worked step by steps.
 Finally,Who is Who in Myanmar is released as a link for users to be used easily.

+ACKNOWLEDGEMENT

+    First of all, we would like to express our very great appreciation to U Kyaw Zwa Soe,

+Rector of UCS (Mdy).

+    We also greatly thanks to Dr. San San Tint, Pro-Rector of UCS (Mdy).

+    We sincerely thanks to our teacher Dr. Mya Thida Kyaw, Head of Faculty of

+Information Science.

+    And we sincerely thanks to our teacher Dr. Aye Aye Chaw, Head of Faculty of

+Computer Science.

+    We also deeply thanks to our director U Ravi Chhabra, CEO of GMIT, for his patient training to gain experience in modern software development and trust to give us.

+    And then greatly thanks to our supervisor Daw Hnin Yu Yu Win, for her valuable guidance and patient supervisor, presentation and correctness of the project.

+    We especially thanks to our parents and our friends for providing encouragement and giving us a great support during internship program.